asyncapi/community/voting.md

 #### Start Voting

-1. TSC member adds a `/vote` comment to an Issue or a Pull Request.
+1. The TSC member adds a `/vote` comment to an Issue or a Pull Request.
 2. The Git Vote bot creates a comment with instructions on how the voting should be done.
 It is based on  👍🏼 , 👎🏼 and 👀 emojis.
 You can still put comments or suggestions.
 3. The AsyncAPI bot adds a `vote` label, making it easier to extract information about voted topics and participation.